 The global inflation which has followed the pandemic, combined with a decrease in the number of visitors, has created a difficult situation for museums.
-As a result, revenue from entry fees has decreased, causing staff cuts in many museums, affecting the museums' service offer and the preservation of heritage:
+As a result, revenue from entry fees has decreased, causing staff cuts in many museums, affecting the museums' service offer and the preservation of heritage :

-o The reduction in funding between 2018/19 and 2021/22 has led to a Others Job loss 34% Museum Operations 49% Less outreach programs Shifts in visitor numbers 63% 20% 50% 60% 70% 10% 30% 40% decrease in outreach programs, limiting educational initiatives and engagement community museums.
+${\odot}$ The reduction in funding between 2018/19 and 2021/22 has led to a decrease in outreach programs, limiting educational initiatives and engagement community by museums.
 This financial decline has impacted employees, leading to lower wages, budget cuts and the creation of financial pressures.
 Museums have faced operational challenges, including potential closures, reduced staff, and limited capacity for acquisitions and new exhibitions.
 Decreased funding has hampered technological advances and infrastructure, affecting digital initiatives and creating challenges for the preservation of cultural heritage.